Covid-19 Resources for Residents

 Bellwether Housing has:

-set up a meal delivery program for high-risk residents, with food prepared by local restaurants
+delivered over 10,000 meals to high-risk residents, with food prepared by local restaurants

 advocated to City, State and the Federal government for more resources to be available to residents